X-T-E-R/Uni-TTS/readme.md

 ## 英文说明

-This is a reasoning-specialized plugin developed based on GPT-soVITS.
+This is a inference-specialized plugin developed based on GPT-soVITS.
 For more information, please visit the project at: https://github.com/X-T-E-R/TTS-for-GPT-soVITS

-It features a separation of front-end and back-end, model management, multiple roles/emotions switching, and stream reasoning.
+It features a separation of front-end and back-end, model management, multiple roles/emotions switching, and a streaming inference pipeline.
 All voice synthesis is based on a unified API service.

 Currently, it primarily supports Chinese, with multi-language support still under development.

-For detailed documentation, usage instructions, and integration packages, please see the document at: https://www.yuque.com/xter/zibxlp/kkicvpiogcou5lgp
+For detailed documentation, usage instructions, and package integration, please see the document at: https://www.yuque.com/xter/zibxlp/kkicvpiogcou5lgp

 Back-end program: `src/tts_backend.py`